phantware/alx-react/0x01. React intro/README.md

 Create a basic app named dashboard using create-react-app in your task_0 directory

-You will need a favicon and the Holberton logo.
-Download them and add them to the src/ directory under dashboard/
+You will need a favicon and the PhantwareDownload them and add them to the src/ directory under dashboard/

-Holberton Logo

-Favicon
+PhantwareFavicon

 Remove the unused files: